 Sr. Mary Madeline Todd, OP

-She currently teaches religion and philosophy at Mount de Sales Academy in Baltimore, Maryland where she finds joy in helping the next generation of young women discover the beauty of who they are and the treasure of the gifts they have been given.
+She currently teaches philosophy at Mount de Sales Academy in Baltimore, Maryland where she finds joy in helping the next generation of young women discover the beauty of who they are and the treasure of the gifts they have been given.